Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

-Alternatively, the drop in density may be a genuine gap caused by Segue 2's passage.
-To investigate this possibility, we compare the observed decrease in density to the simulated streams (bottom panels of Figure \ref{fig:masscomp}).
+Alternatively, the drop in density may be a genuine gap caused by Segue 2.
+To investigate this possibility, we compare the observed decrease in density to the simulated streams (bottom panels of Figure \ref{fig:mockstreams}).
 A $10^9\,M_\odot$ Segue 2 does not cause significant variations in the density of our synthetic streams above the shot noise from placing the star particles.
 For higher Segue 2 masses however, the beginning stages of gap formation can be seen in the form of an underdensity around $\phi_1 \sim 0^\circ$ and corresponding overdensity around $\phi_1 \sim 30^\circ$.
 This effect is mild in the case of a $5 \times 10^9\,M_\odot$ Segue 2.
 However, if Segue 2 has a mass of $10^{10}\,M_\odot$, the significant underdensity in the simulated streams at $\phi_1 \sim 0^\circ$ is inconsistent with the observed CPS's density \textit{peak} at this location.

-Running all three simulations into the future reveals that a gap in the stream due to Segue 2's flyby forms $\sim 300$, 200, or 70 Myr in the future if Segue 2's mass is $10^{9}$, $5\times10^9$, or $10^{10}\,M_\odot$, respectively.
-Even the earliest allowed flyby given the uncertainties in Segue 2's distance and proper motion is no more than 100 Myr ago (see Figure \ref{fig:flyby_stats}), less than 23 Myr earlier than the fiducial Segue 2 orbit we simulate here.
+Running all three simulations into the future reveals that a gap in the stream due to Segue 2 forms $\sim 300$, 200, or 70 Myr from the present day if Segue 2's mass is $10^{9}$, $5\times10^9$, or $10^{10}\,M_\odot$, respectively.
+This implies that for a $10^{10}\,M_\odot$ Segue 2 to cause a gap by the present day, the impact would have to occur 70 Myr earlier than the fiducial encounter we study in this section, i.e. $(77.8+70)\,\rm{Myr}=147.8$ Myr ago.
+However, the encounter must occur no more than 100 Myr ago based on the allowed Segue 2 orbits (see Figure \ref{fig:flyby_stats}).
 Therefore, even the earliest allowable flyby of the most massive Segue 2 model we consider leaves insufficient time for gap formation before the present day.